Jason-cs18/Detection-Fine-tuning-API/README.md

 ## Supporting Models
 All detection models consist three components: low-level feature-extractor, high-level-extractor and detection.
 1. Low-level feature-extracor: it targets to extract the low-level features from images as same as classification and is often pretrained on ImageNet.
 In detection-models, we often use backend to represent it.
-2. High-level feature-extractors: it focuses on extracting features that are relevant to detection (i.e, Fine-grained features of roi).
+2. High-level feature-extractor: it focuses on extracting features that are relevant to detection (i.e, Fine-grained features of roi).
 The common structure is Feature Pyramid Network (FPN) and this architecture is more capable to capture the object's information, both low-level and high-level.
 <p align="center">
   <img width="400" height="200" src=https://github.com/jacksonly/Detection-Fine-tuning-API/blob/master/images/FPN.png>